San Francisco Art Institute: 19th century

 The roof terrace at SFAI's Chestnut Street Campus offered a scenic view over the city.

-The San Francisco Art Institute roots go back to 1871 with the formation of the San Francisco Art Association—a small but influential group of artists, writers, and community leaders, most notably, led by Virgil Macey Williams and first president Juan B. Wandesforde, with B.P.
+The San Francisco Art Institute originated in 1871 as the San Francisco Art Association (SFAA).
+Founded by a select group of artists, writers, and community leaders, most notably, led by Virgil Macey Williams, the first president Juan B. Wandesforde, with B.P.
 Avery, Edward Bosqui, Thomas Hill, and S.W.
-Shaw, who came together to promote regional art and artists, and to establish a school and museum to further and preserve what they saw as a new and distinct artistic tradition which had developed in the relative cultural isolation and unique landscape of the American West.
+Shaw, the association sought to promote California art and artists.
+Their objective was to establish a school and museum to advance and preserve what they identified as a new and distinct artistic tradition, shaped by the cultural isolation and unique landscape of the American West.

 By 1874, the SFAA had 700 regular members and 100 life members and had raised sufficient funds and the necessary momentum to launch an art school, which was named the California School of Design (CSD).
 Painter Virgil Macy Williams, who had spent nearly ten years studying with master painters in Italy and had taught at Harvard College before coming to San Francisco, became the school's first director and painting instructor—positions he held until his sudden death in 1886.
 During Williams' tenure, the CSD developed a national reputation and amassed a significant collection of early California and western fine art as the foundation collected for a planned museum.

 In 1893, Edward Searles donated the Hopkins Mansion, one of the most palatial and elaborate Victorian mansions ever built, to the University of California in trust for the SFAA for "instruction in and illustration of the fine arts, music and literature."
 Named the Mark Hopkins Institute of Art, it housed both the CSD's campus and SFAA's art collection.
 Through this new affiliation, students of the University of California were able to enroll in classes at the CSD.